oneconcern/datamon/docs/proposals/diamond-design.md

 ```

 Use `--no-conflicts` to guard incremental uploads against clobbering already uploaded files, whenever this is not desirable.

 Flags determining the conflict-handling mode cannot be used jointly.

 ### Handling concurrency

 Premises:

-1. Several diamonds can run concurrently on the same repo, resulting in distinct bundles
+1. Several diamonds can run concurrently on the same repo, resulting in distinct bundles, without any interference
-2. Within a single diamond, several `add` commands may run concurrently to contribute to a single same bundle
+2. Within a single diamond, several `add` commands may run concurrently to contribute to a single bundle
-3. Only one eventual commit operation may be carried out.
-Any attempt to compete on committing a diamond must be rejected.
+3. Only one eventual commit operation may be carried out
 4. Some `split add` commands may fail, some may complete, some may be subject to a retry